ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_updating.rst

 When fixing a bug:

 1. :ref:`Determine if integration tests for the module exist<collection_integration_prepare>`.
 If they do not, see :ref:`collection_creating_integration_tests` section.
-2. Add a task which reproduces the bug to an appropriate file within the ``tests/integration/targets/<target_name>/tasks`` directory.
+2. Add a task that reproduces the bug to an appropriate file within the ``tests/integration/targets/<target_name>/tasks`` directory.
 3. :ref:`Run the tests<collection_run_integration_tests>`.
 The newly added task should fail.
-4. If they do not fail, re-check if your environment / test task satisfies the conditions described in the ``Steps to Reproduce`` section of the issue.
+4. If they do not fail, re-check if your environment or test task satisfies the conditions described in the ``Steps to Reproduce`` section of the issue.
 5. If you reproduce the bug and tests fail, change the code.
 6. :ref:`Run the tests<collection_run_integration_tests>` again.
 7. If they fail, repeat steps 5-6 until the tests pass.